Pesticide General Permit

 Documents and Links:

-For additional information about the pesticide general permit, please contact Jonathan Hill at (605) 773-3351
+For additional information about the pesticide general permit, please contact the Surface Water Quality Program at (605) 773-3351.

 Federal pesticide legislation was first passed in the United States in 1910.
 The intent of the legislation was simply to reduce economic exploitation of farmers by manufacturers and distributors of ineffective pesticides.
 Congress did not address the potential risks to human health posed by pesticide products until it enacted Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) in 1947.
 Broader concerns about long- and short-term toxicity effects of pesticides on people, wildlife, food, and the environment led to a complete revision of FIFRA in 1972.
 The 1972 law completely replaced the original 1947 law, and is the basis of current federal policy.